jamie-brinkley-tamu/Brinkley-GEOG678/lab/week01/README.md

 Instructions from old webGIS class: https://github.com/tamu-edu-students/2024-TAMU-GEOG-678-WebGIS-MGsc/blob/main/labs/01.md

-New instructions are available in the attached PDF.
+New instructions are available in the attached PDF

 To hand in: